zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_project.rst

 and with a GDB server instance listening at the TCP port 1234.

 The :file:`.gdbinit` will help initialize your GDB instance on every run.
-In this example, the initialization file points to the GDB server instace.
+In this example, the initialization file points to the GDB server instance.
 It configures a connection to a remote target at the local host on the TCP port 1234.
-The initialization should set the kernel's root directory as a reference.
+The initialization sets the kernel's root directory as a reference.
 The :file:`.gdbinit` file contains the following lines:

 .. code-block:: bash